-Visual Studio Code provides many features as an editor.
-In addition to that, you can install some high quality extensions to add features to VS Code for Java development.
+Visual Studio Code provides many features as a Java language editor.
+You can also install VS Code extensions to add more features for Java development.

-Tip: To see how to install and manage your extensions, please refer to the extension documentation.
+Tip: To see how to install and manage your extensions, refer to the extension documentation.

-To help set up Java on VS Code, there is a Java Extension Pack which contains two popular extensions:
+To help set up Java on VS Code, there is the Microsoft Java Extension Pack which contains these popular extensions:

 There are many other popular Java extensions you can pick from, including: